docker/docs/datacenter/dtr/2.2/guides/admin/backups-and-disaster-recovery.md

 title: DTR backups and recovery
 ---

-DTR relies on consensus to operate and if it loses consensus permanently and the replica that failed can't be brought back to life, the only option is to restore from backups.
+DTR replicas rely on having a majority available at any given time for writes to succeed.
+Therefore if a majority of replicas are permanently lost, the only way to restore DTR to a working state is to recover from backups.
 This is why it's very important to perform periodic backups.
-Note that backups are tied to specific DTR versions and work best with those DTR versions.
-You can backup/restore across patch versions at your own risk, but not across minor versions as those require more complex migrations.

 ## DTR data persistence